 The webinar can be viewed on demand here.

-Check out our round-up of 2016 webinars to view additional Proto Labs webinars on demand, which cover designing for 3D printing, material selection, and more.
+Miss last month’s webinar on reducing production costs with quick-turn manufacturing?
+That presentation can also be viewed on demand, here.
+And, Check out our round-up of 2016 webinars to view additional Proto Labs webinars, which cover designing for 3D printing, material selection, and more.

 The Cool Idea!
 Award judges are technologists, innovators, entrepreneurs, instructors, and some are even past Cool Idea!
 Award recipients.
 All of our judges have a story worth sharing, so we sat down with each for a quick Q&A to help you get to know them a bit better.